blaqkube/mysql-operator/docs/developers/testing.md

----
-title: Testing the operator locally
+# Testing the operator locally
----

 Testing the operator is key to develop successfully.
 To do so, you need to access a Kubernetes cluster.
 Using Kind is usually a good way to work.
 Once